 In their own words, #TechDiversity celebrates leaders and champions of diversity in the digital technology sector.
 Last week’s 2016 #TechDiversity awards saw the best and brightest in the tech world join together to celebrate the commitment to the pursuit of diversity in the tech.

-Robert Postill, CTO of Donesafe and member of RailsGirls Australia, whose aim is to “give tools and a community for women to understand technology and to build their ideas”, took home the Education award for his commitment to women in coding.
+Robert Postill, CTO of Donesafe and member of RailsGirls Australia, whose aim is to “give tools and a community for women to understand the technology and to build their ideas”, took home the Education award for his commitment to women in coding.
 He had this to say:

 “I’ve been coding all my life.
-The industry has been really kind to me, but I’ve had growing sense of unease about the shrinking number of women remaining in and entering the IT industry.”
+The industry has been really kind to me, but I’ve had a growing sense of unease about the shrinking number of women remaining in and entering the IT industry.”

 What started as a smaller 30 female event has now become a free, twice-yearly, event for any female who wants to learn to code.
-The two-day event includes workshops, industry engagement, mentoring opportunities, recruiting pipelines and publicity.
+The two-day event includes workshops, industry engagement, mentoring opportunities, recruiting pipelines, and publicity.

-“720 Melbourne women have learned to code so far; and women in Sydney, Perth, Adelaide and Brisbane are also attending RailsGirls events.
+“720 Melbourne women have learned to code so far; and women in Sydney, Perth, Adelaide, and Brisbane are also attending RailsGirls events.
 It’s such a great outcome and a fantastic time for women whatever their background to give coding a try.”

 The team at Donesafe congratulate Robert Postill for his award and for his contribution to diversity in coding.